 This thesis focuses on the design and analysis of the Ultra-light IDEA (Innovative Detector for Electron-positron Accelerator) drift chamber used in high-energy particle physics experiments.
 The aim of the thesis is to reduce the total deformation of the spokes that support the load from the 343,968 anodic and cathodic wires contributing to 10 tonnes of total load.
 Our goal is to reduce the total deformation from 2000 mm to a virtually imperceptible margin close to 0 mm (by 10,000 folds).
-The significance of this pursuit lies in the fact that failure in determining the position of the anodic wire means failure in determining the position of charged particles in space.
-On the other hand, the mass of the drift chamber must be kept to a minimum.
+The significance of this pursuit lies in the fact that failure in determining the position of the anodic wire means failure in determining the position of the anodic wire means failure in determining the drift chamber must be kept to a minimum.
 If this were merely a structural design problem, it could have been solved effortlessly in a relatively short span of time.
 However, the ultimate goal of particle detection increases the complexity of the problem from being comically trivial to dauntingly enigmatic.